LuciusofLegend/Rekindled-SMP-Wiki/docs/source/index.rst

 Worldborder
 ^^^^^^^^^^^^

 This worldborder is not a vanilla one.
 It's added by a mod called Chunky Border.
-The border is circular, and 10000 blocks wide.
+The border is circular, visualized by blue particles when you get close.
-It is visualized by blue particles when you get close.
-If you move outside the worldborder you will be teleported back outside immediately.
+If you move outside the worldborder you will be teleported back inside immediately.

 There is a: